 Franz LisztThe Bells of the Strasbourg Cathedral, S.6

-Indeed, Longfellow made the first English translation of Dante’s Divine Comedy in America. time the consecrated bells sing, Lucifer is forced to withdraw—humiliated and prostrate.
+Indeed, he made the first English translation of Dante’s Divine Comedy in America. time the consecrated bells sing, Lucifer is forced to withdraw—humiliated and prostrate.
+George Peter Alexander Healy, a widely known American painter living in Rome, had made a por-

 Portrait of Henry Wadsworth Longfellow published by Houghton & Mifflin, 1888.
 [Photo: Keith Lance]